-It’s recommended that you clean you jewellery once a week to avoid the build up go grime around gemstones and in settings.
-You should take your important jewellery to have a check up every 12 months with a trusted jeweller.
-They can be thoroughly checked for wear and tear receive a professional polish so they always look their best.
+It’s recommended that you clean your jewellery once a week to avoid the build-up go grime around gemstones and in settings.
+You should take your important jewellery to have a check-up every 12 months with a trusted jeweller.
+They can be thoroughly checked for wear and tear and receive a professional polish so they always look their best.

 What to Avoid

 There are some items that need special care or you should avoid cleaning yourself at home.
 Softer gems like pearls and turquoise should not be soaked or scrubbed.
 Emeralds commonly have oil impregnated into them and this can leak out in very hot water.
 As mentioned above don't over-polish any plated or coated items as the coating can be polished off if it is a thin layer.

 If you follow these quick tips you will find that your jewellery will retain its sparkle and shine and provide years of enjoyment ready to hand down to the next generation.

 Go ahead - try it out and let us know how you go.